Scanning electron micrograph of HIV-1 budding from cultured lymphocyte Photo Credit: C. Goldsmith, CDC

 The study, which is published in ACS Chemical Biology, establishes that coupling of Nef to one of its known host cell targets provides a viable high-throughput screen which can be used to identify small molecule inhibitors.
 Including Hck in the assay may also induce relevant conformations of both Hck and Nef that are essential for small molecule inhibitor binding and function, an idea that is supported by the enhanced potency and efficacy of the inhibitors in the kinase assay when Nef is present.
 It may be possible to use a similar coupled protein approach to identify compounds that block the function of other HIV virulence factors and compounds which inhibit the function of Nef – or other virulence factors – could eventually become new weapons in the fight against HIV/AIDS.

-One Response to “Targeting HIV-1 Nef”
+One thought on “Targeting HIV-1 Nef”

 Leave a Reply